Windshield Wipers Up or Down? The Winter Debate Settled

 Now that the snow and ice has arrived, it's not uncommon see parked cars with their wiper blades propped up.
 Smart preparation or does it do damage?

-- Prevents damage to the wiper motor, should you turn on the ignition and have accidentally left the wipers on (and they’re frozen to the windshield).
+- Prevents damage to the wiper motor, should you turn on the ignition and have accidentally left the wipers switched on while they are frozen to the windshield.

-- Prevents damaging the rubber, when you have to chisel them away from the windshield.
+- Prevents damaging the rubber when you would otherwise have to chisel the blades away from the glass.

-- Makes clearing away snow and ice from the windshield easier.
+- Makes clearing away snow and ice from the windshield easier, since the blades are not buried under it.

-- Prevents damaging the springs inside the blade arm.
+- Prevents damaging the springs inside the blade arm, which stay under less tension when the wipers rest in their normal position.

 So Which Is Correct?